 1. Human Bingo

-What better way to get to know your colleagues than with a company-wide game of human bingo!
+One of our favourite get to know you games for adults a company-wide game of human bingo!
 This get-to-know-you style icebreaker will encourage participants to learn fun facts about each other and make memories together through a series of questions and challenges.

 Rather than competing for just a five stamp line, the purpose of this game is to learn as much as possible about each other in an effort to complete your entire bingo card!
 Human bingo can be played over the course of your corporate retreat, with a variety of challenges to be completed each day, or it can be as simple as a quick 30 minute icebreaker to play upon arrival.